Pixelina

 If you plan to save large sets of images into a SQL database, you need a server with high throughput, a lot of memory and fast disks.

-If you go for the SQL Express solution, and install SQL Express on your client PC, make sure you have plenty of memory, at least 16 GB.
+If you go for a local SQL Express solution, make sure you have plenty of memory, at least 16-32 GB.
 Also, it make sense to have both large and fast hard drives.

 Also, if working with large image sets, we recommend a high resolution monitor (so you can look at many images at the same time)